Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 The Maternity Benefit Amendment Act 2017 introduced significant changes, including an increase in maternity leave from 12 to 26 weeks, provision for work-from-home options, and mandatory crèche facilities for certain establishments.

-What is the new maternity benefit act?
+What is the new maternity benefits act?

 What are the salient features of the Maternity Amendment Act?

-The salient features of the Maternity Amendment Act, also known as the Maternity Benefit Act 2017, include the extension of paid maternity leave to 26 weeks for women with less than two surviving children, and 12 weeks for women with two or more surviving children.
+The salient features of the Maternity Amendment Act, also known as the Maternity Benefits Act 2017, include the extension of paid maternity leave to 26 weeks for women with less than two surviving children, and 12 weeks for women with two or more surviving children.
 It also provided maternity benefits for adoptive and commissioning mothers, among other provisions.

 Subscribe to our newsletter blogs